-There is no legal impediment to Tasmanian Aborigines accessing the same legal assistance as other Tasmanian residents but the practical exclusion of many Aboriginal Australians from legal representation in the criminal justice system resulted in the establishment of Aboriginal Legal Services throughout Australia in the early 1970s.
-There is an Aboriginal Legal Service in Tasmania operated by the Tasmanian Aboriginal Centre (TAC).
-This centre provides legal aid in a number of areas of law with emphasis on protecting the civil and political rights of the Aboriginal community.
-The TAC has offices in Hobart, Launceston and Burnie.
+There is no legal impediment to Tasmanian Aboriginal people accessing the same legal assistance as other Tasmanian residents but the practical exclusion of many Aboriginal Australians from legal representation in the criminal justice system resulted in the establishment of Aboriginal Legal Services throughout Australia in the early 1970s.
+There is a Tasmanian Aboriginal Legal Service in Tasmania.
+This centre provides legal aid in a number of areas of law.

 A person seeking aid must establish that he or she is eligible for Aboriginal services.
 The matter for which aid is sought must be one for which Legal Aid is available.

 Previous Section Indigenous Australians and the Criminal Law